hdppm/the-book-is-on-the-table/README.md

 * 📖 Reading data provided by Open Library

 ✨ Share knowledge, share passion, share books.
+## Thanks for read the README.md, this needed so much time to write, thanks!
+Still learning, and search for knowledge, dont give-up.<br/> ASS: all team of HDPPM!

 The Book Is On The Table – Making reading a shared journey since 2025